SherG/cool-iron/blog/optimize-images-cloudinary.md

 ## <a href id="start">Getting Started With Cloudinary</a>

 1. Sign up for a <a href="https://cloudinary.com/" target="blank">Cloudinary account</a>.
-(There's a free developer tier that allows for 25 GB of storage or "net viewing bandwidth.")
+(There's a free developer tier that allows for 25 GB of storage.
 2. Log in to your new account and click on "Media Library."
 3. Upload an image.
 (Tip: If you're going to use Cloudinary for multiple websites, create a folder in Media Library for each website.)
 4. Hover your cursor over the image and a paper clip icon will appear in the upper left corner.
 Click on the paperclip icon.
 This causes the image URL to be copied.